barbarer/py4e-int/_sources/iterations/WriteCode.rst

                 # One is shown here

                 for x in range(1,4):
+                    # Create an iteration variable, starting in the range
                     y = 1
+                    # Use while loop if the iteration variable is less than 11
                     while y < 11:
+                        # Print the string
                         print(str(x) + " * " + str(y) + " = " + str(x*y))
+                        # Increment the iteration variable
                         y += 1

 #.
     .. activecode:: int-ex-whileq